Atmajo/TripTracks-2.0/README.md

-# React + Vite
+# Introduction

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+"Travel is a great way to become a better and cooler person.
+You can plan your trips easily with Trips at Tips, a user-friendly travel app that helps you meet new people and calculate the cost per person."

 Currently, two official plugins are available: